-Credit Hours: 1 Type of Credit: Lab Clock Hours: 30 Hrs Prerequisite: AT 512.2 Co-requisite: N/A
+Credit Hours: 1 Type of Credit: Lab Clock Hours: 30 Hrs

 Students will continue hands-on skill development previously practiced in the prerequisite course, Needling Techniques II.
 Students will be improving upon manipulation techniques while learning more advanced methods and techniques as determined by the instructor and CCOM leadership.